NVIDIA/aistore/authn/README.md

 A generated token is returned as a JSON formatted message.
 Example: `{"token": "issued_token"}`.

-## Interaction with DFC proxy/gateway
+## Interaction with AIStore proxy/gateway

-DFC proxies and targets require a valid token in a request header - but only if AuthN is enabled.
+AIStore proxies and targets require a valid token in a request header - but only if AuthN is enabled.
 Every token includes all the information needed by the target:

 - UserID (username)
 - Time when the the token was generated